-After a teacher has given certain assignments, he/she controls [monitors] how they are executed.
-He/she judges the work, corroborates its correctness, and disapproves of the incorrect.
-From this, an educative teaching event is not merely a teaching event, but it also is an educative one.
-That is, it has to do with what is approvable and not approvable, which unquestionably are bound to norms; indeed, educating is a normative-norming matter.
-By "normative" is meant that the participants in an educative event are "placed under norms".
-The norms mentioned here are pedagogical, and philosophy of life norms.
-Pedagogic alnorms are pedagogical criteria, or yardsticks for evaluating the execution of an educative event, and its quality, while philosophy of life norms are enlivening, by giving content to the lifeless, formal pedagogical norms.
-With "norming" is meant testing the permissibility or non-permissibility of activities in terms of pedagogic norms, and whether the enlivened pedagogical norms, as rules of conduct, are in force in the educating.
-Therefore, a teacher must guide the work of his/her pupils.
-It is indicated here that a teacher does not merely lead, and the pupils must not blindly follow.
-A teacher guides the activities of the pupils, who are progressively becoming independent.
+After the teacher has given certain assignments, he controls how they are executed.
+He judges the work, corroborates its correctness and disapproves of the incorrect.
+From this it is clear that the educative teaching event is not merely a teaching event but that it also is an educative one.
+That is, it has to do with what is approvable and not approvable which unquestionably are bound to norms; indeed, educating is a normative-norming matter.
+By "normative" is meant that the participants in the educative event are "placed under norms".
+The norms mentioned here are pedagogic and philosophy of life norms.
+Pedagogic norms are pedagogic criteria or yardsticks for evaluating the execution of the educative event and its quality and philosophy of life norms are enlivening by giving content to the lifeless, formal pedagogic norms.
+With "norming" is meant testing the permissibility or nonpermissibility of activities in terms of pedagogic norms and whether the enlivened pedagogic norms as rules of conduct are in force in the educating.
+Therefore, the teacher must guide the work of the pupils.
+It needs to be indicated here that the teacher does not merely lead and the pupils must not blindly follow.
+The teacher guides the activities of the pupils who are progressively becoming independent.

-While a teacher guides the work of the pupils, they, on the other hand, must carry out the assignments g, fulfill the demands, and criteria of a teacher, and discover, and correct mistakes.
-All these pupil activities are executed with the help of a teacher, and in terms of certain learning contents.
-This means that during an educative teaching event, the pupils are offered an opportunity to proceed to independently, and responsibly design a personal world, as a meaningful world.
-To pass successfully on his/her way through school, a child must progressively give form to his/her own independent and responsible world design.
-The idea of school, as a means to designing a world, is developed by the didactic educationist, S. J. Gous.
-The idea of school as a means to world design, is expressed implicitly in the concept course of study.
-This indicates that there is a path of learning which must be followed by a child in school.
-Therefore, courses of study in school ought to and must be compiled only by didactic-pedagogically qualified pedagogues.
+While the teacher guides the work of the pupils, they, on the other hand, must carry out the assignments given, fulfill the demands and criteria of the teacher and discover and correct mistakes.
+All of these pupil activities are executed with the help of the teacher and in terms of certain learning contents.
+This means that in the course of the educative teaching event the pupils are offered the opportunity to proceed to independently and responsibly design a personal world as a meaningful world.
+In order to pass successfully on his way through school a child progressively must give form to his own independent and responsible world design.
+The idea of the school as a way to a world design is developed, in particular in South Africa, by the didactic educationist, S. J. Gous.
+The idea of the school as a way to world design is expressed implicitly in the concept course of study.
+This indicates that there is a particular path of learning that must be followed by a child in school.
+Therefore, courses of study in school ought to and must be compiled only by didactic-pedagogically schooled pedagogues.

-2.4 While a teacher evaluates the work of the pupils, they are accountable for what they are assigned.
+2.4 While the teacher evaluates the work of the pupils they are accountable for what they are assigned.

-As a teacher evaluates (judges or tests) the work of his/her pupils in terms of certain didactic-pedagogical criteria, with the aim of the pupils' progress and advancement, this means that the pupils are involved in being accountable for their own designs.
-They are, e.g., continually appealed to by a teacher to be accountable for their work, by taking tests, and by-passing various examinations.
-The essence, sense, and function of evaluation, as didactically accountable and responsible evaluation, is of fundamental significance because a child is continually confronted with the norms which a teacher him/herself obeys as an adult.
+As the teacher evaluates (judges or tests) the work of his pupils in terms of certain didactic-pedagogic criteria with the aim of the pupils' progress and advancement, this means that the pupils are involved in being accountable for their own designs.
+They are, e.g., continually appealed to by the teacher to be accountable for their work by taking tests and by passing various examinations.
+The essence, sense and function of evaluation, as didactically accountable and responsible evaluation, is of fundamental significance because the child continually is confronted with the norms which the teacher himself as an adult obeys.